 According to Simpplr Research, stale and irrelevant content is one of the many reasons intranets fail.
 When intranet managers are not equipped with data that informs their decisions, it becomes a challenge to measure and gauge content success.

 Intranet analytics is one of the most important features that are crucial to the success of modern intranet platforms.
 For organizations to sustain and assess the performance of their intranets, they need powerful analytics tools that are easy to understand and accessible to the right people.

 Traditional intranets vs. modern intranets

 Traditional intranets lack robust analytics beyond basic metrics.
 The limited usage metrics do not provide insights into adoption data or trends that help organizations (or the intranet manager) make effective decisions.
-On the contrary, modern intranet software show adoption data and highlight which departments and locations are effectively using the intranet, the types of content being most consumed, and what’s missing.
+On the contrary, modern intranet software shows adoption data and highlights which departments and locations are effectively using the intranet, the types of content being most consumed, and what’s missing.

 How intranet analytics can help your organization

 Modern intranets provide analytics that gives actionable insights into employee behavior that you can use to:

 - Improve productivity, such as decreasing time to find critical information

 - Increase user adoption by tracking and measuring trends